Interpreting Lambda Calculus in Domain-Valued Random Variables: -valued Random Variables

 Let $Y$ be a countable set.
-We first define, for each $y \in Y$, $B_y = \{ S \subseteq Y \mid y \in S \}$, which form a subbasis of open sets for the positive topology (which equals the Scott topology) on $\powerset(Y)$.
+For each $y \in Y$, let $B_y = \{ S \subseteq Y \mid y \in S \}$, which form a subbasis of open sets for the positive topology\footnote{The positive topology equals the Scott topology.} on $\powerset(Y)$.
 All notions of measurability for $\powerset(Y)$ will be with respect to the Borel $\sigma$-algebra defined by this topology, and since this is a second countable topology, $(B_y)_{y \in Y}$ is also a countable generating set for this $\sigma$-algebra.